aleksandrmakarov-dev/nest-react-app/apps/client/src/markdown/about-me.md

 Hello!
 I'm Aleksandr Makarov - student of Information and Communication Technologies who loves software development, studying new technologies and programming languages.
 I am motivated to work in a team and reach goals in my career path.

 I tried myself in different roles: FullStack Developer, Application Developer and Database Engineer.
-Over the years I studied and worked with C++, C#, JavaScript (TypeScript) and SQL languages.
+Over the years I have studied and developed with C++, C#, JavaScript (TypeScript) and SQL languages.
 I have an experience developing with different frameworks and tech stacks: React and Express, Nest.js, ASP.NET, WPF and Platform UNO for Desktop Apps.
 I created relational databases using Microsoft SQL Server (database structure, triggers, procedures, views).

 My goal is to improve my skills in application development, gain the experience I need in companies to become a highly qualified specialist.